 Life is full of planning.
 There’s the big stuff – saving for a home, getting married or starting a family — but also small, everyday tasks like making shopping lists or arranging after school pickups.
 No matter the task, if you’re planning it now, then it’s probably important to your future.

 Planning for the future is often exciting, but not always.
 Imagining life after you’re gone is probably one of the most difficult things you may need to consider.
-However, having a plan for if the worst happens could help your family carry on if you’re ever unable to provide for them in the future.

 What is life insurance?